neolovepineapple/iregnet_proposal/proposal.md

 }
 ```

-This function implement cross validation with 'Log Likelihood' for error function and 'min' for selecting criterion.
-However, it didn't include 'Outside Predict' and '1sd', which I believe are important to fullfill the "feature-complete" requirement.
+This function implement cross validation with 'Log Likelihood' for error function and 'min'/'1sd' for selecting criterion.
+However, it didn't include 'Outside Predict', which I believe are important to fullfill the "feature-complete" requirement.
 As a result, I would start my implement based on ```cv.iregnet``` and add more features.

 Additionally, I found that at the beginning of the ```cv.iregnet``` function, it fits a ```iregnet``` for the sake of getting the lambda path.
 I think it is a little bit redundant especially when it comes to relatively largr dataset.
 I suggest that we can directly generate the lambda path by a new function ```lambda.path``` without fitting the whole model.